abishek20004/vlsi-design-portfolio/README.md

 # VLSI Design Portfolio

-This repository showcases my hands-on RTL design and verification projects using Verilog HDL, along with simulation and synthesis results.
+This repository showcases my hands-on VLSI projects using Verilog HDL, along with simulation and synthesis results.

 ## Projects